 Functions of PCB Vias

-PCB vias serve various functions in electronic circuits, including:
+PCB vias serve various functions in electronic circuits, playing a crucial role in the board's overall performance and integrity.

 Signal Routing